 Homemade Cherry Pie Filling

-Sometimes I can be really overambitious in the kitchen.
-I went through a phase where I insisted on making everything from scratch, even condiments and tortillas.
+Growing up I went through a phase where I insisted on making everything from scratch, even ketchup without corn syrup.

 However, that part of me hasn’t died; I still find myself wanting to make everything from scratch, especially desserts.
 If it comes in a package or a mix, I make it homemade.

-Today I’m bringing you the best Cherry Pie Filling made from scratch using sour cherries (also known as tart cherries) without corn syrup or preservatives.
+That’s why I’m bringing you the best Cherry Pie Filling made from scratch using sour cherries (also known as tart cherries) without corn syrup or preservatives.

 Where To Buy Sour Cherries

-Here in Pennsylvania, we have cherry farms.
+Here in Pennsylvania we have cherry farms.
 Most of the time I’ll pick my own, but sometimes the farms will sell them already harvested.

 I first went cherry picking in 2012.
 The sweet cherry crops were hit badly from the frost, but the tart cherries were fine.
 I ended up picking 6.81 pounds.